 There’ll be time to settle in and freshen up before your accompanied by your guide for an afternoon walking tour through the Old City.
 Wandering among the tiny shops dotting these crowded, narrow lanes in the heart of the town, you’ll get a real feel for the life and colour of Marwari jewellery, utensils, kitchenware, leather shoes, trinkets, wedding clothes.
 You can find just about everything here (including locksmiths and indigenous dentists sitting side by side on the street).

 This evening, soak up a private Bhopa performance – a rare Rajasthani art form which combines dancing, singing and painting.
 Afterwards, enjoy a traditional thali dinner (a bit like tapas, a thali presents you with several small plates.
 It’s a great way to get a taste of Rajasthan and try things you perhaps wouldn’t have otherwise ordered).
-Our past guests have found this a very culturally rich experience, and a highlight of their stay.
+Our past guests have found this a very culturally rich experience, and a highlight of our Pushkar Fair Tour.

 Later, you’ll be steering off the usual tourist route to a beautiful village in rural Rajasthan, for a two-night stay at Rawla Narlai.
 Dating back to the 17th-century, Rawla Narlai is a converted fort with a selection of comfortably rustic rooms, adorned with plenty of local charm and character whilst offering all the facilities of a modern hotel.
 The inner courtyards are blooming with bright pink bougainvillaea and fragrant frangipani.
 The surrounding village and landscapes are beautifully picturesque.
 Rawla Narlai is a special place and quite the hidden gem.